patrick-finke/mecs/README.md

     self.textureId = textureId
 ```

 Components are distinguished by their **component type**.
 It is important to note that entities can only contain up to one component of each type.
 While this allows for better performance when retrieving components, it may seem restrictive in some cases.
-If you are absolutely sure you need more than one component of a type attached to one entity, take a look at the section about [useful patterns](#mecs-patterns).
+If you are absolutely sure you need more than one component of a type attached to one entity, take a look at the [recipes](#recipes).
 To get the type of a component use the build-in `type()`:

 ```python
 position = Position(15, 8)